 Display analysis results in terms of figures and graphs.

 4.2.
-Prediction from analysis results
+Prediction from analysis results.

 4.2.1 Description and Priority

 This is done after the analysis results has been output in terms of figures and graphics and the insights also retrieved.
 It has a low priority because it depends/relies on the analysis results.